Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Introduction

 In the present paper, we describe our experimental approach to obtaining atomic conditions, and particularly atomic densities, in the regime where k$\emph{l}$ $\sim$ 1.
 We also describe the method we use to prepare the atomic sample so that large orders of multiple scattering may be obtained, along with the associated experimental observations and their interpretation.
-This is followed by presentation and discussion of experimental results of density, detuning, and light intensity dependence of light scattering on the nearly-closed F = 2 $\rightarrow$ F$^{\prime}$ = 3 hyperfine component of the $^{87}$Rb D2 transition.
+This is followed by presentation and discussion of experimental results of the density and detuning dependence of time-dependent light scattering on the nearly-closed F = 2 $\rightarrow$ F$^{\prime}$ = 3 hyperfine component of the $^{87}$Rb D2 transition.
+The experimental results are also compared with those obtained by rigorous theoretical treatment \cite{KupriyanovLightStrong,JETP1} of the dynamics under conditions similar to those realized in the experiments.